oktadev/okta-blog/_source/_posts/2024-04-11-okta-powershell-module-podcast.md

 }
 ```

 What will you automate with Okta's PowerShell module?
 Let us know in the comments below!

+Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
+If you have any questions or you want to share what other topics you'd like to hear about on the podcast, please comment below!